wow/VMProApiBundle/README.md

 ## Contributing

 If you want to expand the functionality of the API clients, or fix a bug, feel free to fork and do a pull request back onto the 'master' branch.
 Make sure the tests pass.

+## License

+Please check the LICENSE file for the license of this package.